themindfulbit/td/_content/1-episodes/2014-08-05-078-the-pen-is-mightier.md

 Bob prefers plain loose-leaf paper (no lines).
 Gabe likes dots on the page.
 Erik likes grids.

 {{ theme:partial src="product" show="{{ number }}" image="moleskine-reporter.jpg" name="Moleskine Reporter Notebook" description="The Moleskine Large Squared Reporter notebook has a cover that flips opens at the top, 24 detachable pages at the back for quick notes on the spot and can be used both horizontally and vertically." msrp="$15.88" manufacturer="http://shop.moleskine.com/en-us/notebooks-journals/reporter/classic-reporter-pocket-ruled-hard-black-6879" amazon="http://www.amazon.com/Moleskine-Reporter-Notebook-Squared-Notebooks/dp/8883705521/ref=sr_1_4?ie=UTF8&qid=1406985254&sr=8-4&keywords=moleskine+reporter+notebook" }}

+> {{ theme:partial src="aside-header" voice="gabe" text="Field Notes" }}
+>
+> [Field Notes](http://fieldnotesbrand.com) aren't good because they are small or because they have modestly high quality paper.
+They're good because I have a bunch of them and feel ok wasting pages.
+Having easy access to small notebooks changed the way I used paper notes.
+I previously coveted high end (and more expensive) hardbound notebooks and their preciousness made me conscious of how I used them.
+But Field Notes are available for about [$3 per notebook on Amazon](http://www.amazon.com/gp/product/B00GC5QTR0/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B00GC5QTR0) (I like the black dot grid but many other styles are available too).
+These aren't the cheapest notebooks you can find, but you don't want those.
+They're a nice compromise between quality and quantity.
+>
+> I also wholeheartedly recommend the [Field Notes wallet](http://fieldnotesbrand.com/storage/leather/) even if it is almost $90.
+It's my everyday wallet and like anything good, changed some of my thinking for the better.
+I greatly reduced what I carried in my wallet because it has fewer pockets than a regular wallet.
+I also now have a notebook with me everywhere I go which means it's pretty easy to scribble any idea at any time.
+It's my spiritual successor to the DayRunner of days gone by.
+>
+> {{ theme:partial src="image" title="Field Notes Wallet" caption="" show="{{ number }}" file="FieldNotesWallet.jpg" }}

+> {{ theme:partial src="aside-header" voice="gabe" text="Yafa Pens" }}
+>
+> I've been a fan of [Yafa Pens](http://www.yafa.com) from the time I could afford to buy a fountain pen.
+I hung out in a stationery store and played with the fountain pens for over a year before I saved up enough money to buy my first **good** pen and I still chose a Yafa.
+It was heavy and silver and wrote like it was dispensing buttered oil.
+This was in the mid eighties, shortly after Yafa started.
+It was a new brand but I was inexperienced and just knew it felt great.
+I still have that pen.

+> {{ theme:partial src="aside-header" voice="gabe" text="Fisher Space Pen" }}
+>
+> {{ theme:partial src="image" title="The Ultimate Space Pen" caption="" show="{{ number }}" file="SpacePenNitride.jpg" }}
+>
+> The Fisher Space Pen is once again popular amongst the nerds.
+It's gone through many periods of acceptance but it's always been a great go-to pen for throwing in a glovebox or desk drawer.
+My new favorite variation is the [Titanium Nitride](http://www.amazon.com/gp/product/B000HLD7ZC/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B000HLD7ZC) with a [black metal clip](http://www.amazon.com/gp/product/B0014M0AO4/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B0014M0AO4).
+This pairs perfectly with the Field Notes wallet.

 * [UI Stencils](http://www.uistencils.com/)
 * [Balsamiq](https://balsamiq.com/)